 Career – a path towards increasingly better work

 Calling – a work which is an integral part of one’s life and identity

 - Self-determination theory – intrinsic motivation for work comes from three factors – autonomy, competence, and relatedness.
 Autonomy is the feeling of control over day to work and that your actions are important.
 Competence is the feeling that you are good at what you do.
 Relatedness is the feeling of connection to other people.

 Rule #2: Importance of skill (Be so good they can’t ignore you)

 - Things that define great work are creativity, impact, and control.

 - The traits that define great work are rare.
 To have a rare work opportunity, one has to offer “career capital” in return.

 - Career capital – a set of rare and valuable skills pertaining to one’s career which one has developed over time.
 One develops career capital over time by doing hours (10,000-hour rule) of practice.
 One should allocate the majority of the time to deliberate practice.
-Deliberate practice is organized practice aimed at stretching one beyond his/her capabilities with immediate feedback as opposed to allocated to practicing via real work/competition.
+Deliberate practice is an organized practice aimed at stretching one beyond his/her capabilities with immediate feedback as opposed to allocated to practicing via real work/competition.
 Deliberate practice stretches a person beyond his/her comfort limits, and hence, it’s not enjoyable.
-For deliberate practice to succeed, one has to focus and concentrate, as opposed to mindlessly spending time, on it.
+For a deliberate practice to succeed, one has to focus and concentrate, as opposed to mindlessly spending time, on it.
 If you show up and work hard, you will soon hit a performance plateau.
 Career capital markets can either be winner-take-all, which implies only one skill should be improved continuously or auction, where many forms of career capital are valuable.
 While building career capital try to seek open gates (“easily accessible opportunities”) rather than starting from scratch.
 Starting from scratch sounds lucrative except it’s much harder to pull off.